hantsy/building-restful-apis-with-springmvc-gitbook/overview.md

 1. Create a new post.
 2. Update post.
 3. View post detail.
-4. Query posts by keyword.
+4. Search posts by keyword.
 5. Delete posts.
 6. Comment on posts.